-I wanted to say something to him, apologize again, but I knew that those words couldn’t mend the chasm that I had rent between us.
+I wanted to say something to him, apologize, but I knew that those words couldn’t mend the chasm that I had rent between us.
 How could I even hope to make things right?

 “Well?” he asked.
 “Not going to defend yourself?
-Maybe try to lie to me some more?”
+Attempt to lie to me some more?”

 I shook my head.
 “No.”